 by Ranulph Fiennes

-Discover the story Ernest Shackleton's legendary Antarctic expedition through the words of the world's greatest living explorer, Sir Ranulph Fiennes - one of the only men to understand his experience first-hand . . .
+Discover the exhilarating true story of Ernest Shackleton's legendary Antarctic expedition Told through the words of the world's greatest living explorer, Sir Ranulph Fiennes - one of the only men to understand his experience first-hand . . .

 'For anyone with a passion for polar exploration, this is a must read' NEW YORK TIMES'THE definitive book on Shackleton and no one could have done it better . . .

 an authentic account by one of the few men who truly knows what it's like to challenge Antarctica' LORRAINE KELLY_________In 1915, Sir Ernest Shackleton's attempt to be the first to traverse the Antarctic was cut short when his ship, Endurance, became trapped in ice.
 He and his crew should have died.
 Instead, through a long, dark winter, Shackleton fought back: enduring sub-zero temperatures, a perilous lifeboat journey across icy seas, and a murderous march over glaciers to seek help.

 Shackleton's epic trek is one of history's most enthralling adventures.
 But who was he?
 How did previous Antarctic expeditions and his rivalry with Captain Scott forge him?
 And what happened afterwards to the man many believed was invincible?
 In this astonishing account, Fiennes brings the story vividly to life in a book that is part celebration, part vindication and all adventure. _________'Fiennes makes a fine guide on voyage into Shackleton's world .